goldentroll/learn-javascript/project-javascript-f1-arrays/README.md

 7. Remove last 3 item of array and log last item into console.

-8. Create a function named `showLength` that accept an array and log the length of array into console.
+8. Create a function named `showLength` that accepts an array and logs the length of array into console.